interview2020/PlayListManagement/README.md

 Changes for processing the file:

 - Parallel processing for items that does not have conflicting changes. e.g. Add/Updates for the playlist for the different users.
-Need more analysis on how this can be done.

 Changes for writing the files: